 Where to stay in Bucharest?

-We stayed at the K+K Elisabeta Hotel next to the University Square.
+We stayed at the K+K Elisabeta Hotel next to University Square.
 The location couldn’t have been better because there is a metro station in this square and it is at a walking distance from the Old Town, which I was really glad about because the nights were freezing.
 So, after a few drinks in the center, you can just walk back to the hotel instead of calling a taxi.

 About the hotel

 The staff was very friendly, and the hotel is small but nice.
-The room was clean and equipped with a safe, minibar, hairdryer, air conditioning, heating, tv, good wifi, and nice bathroom.
+The room was clean and equipped with a safe, minibar, hairdryer, air conditioning, heating, tv, good wifi, and a nice bathroom.
 Breakfast was also good; the tables were kept clean and organized.

-PS: If you want more information about Bucharest, check out these guides at Amazon!
+Pssst: If you want more information about Bucharest, check out these guides at Amazon!